ruuda/blog/posts/musium.md

 with a library browser that would enqueue tracks on the Chromecast.
-I had Claxon that could parse tags from flac files, and I built an application on top of it that would traverse my flac files at startup, read their metadata, and build an in-memory index that it would serve as json.
+I had Claxon that could parse tags from flac files, and I built an application on top of it that would traverse my files at startup, read their metadata, and build an in-memory index that it would serve as json.
 I intended to run this on a Raspberry Pi, so I wanted my code to be efficient
 — before generation 3 these things were _slow_,
 and memory was counted in megabytes.
-All of this was of course a premature optimization, but it was a lot of fun to build!
+All of this was a premature optimization, but it was fun to build!

-At the time <abbr>SSD</abbr>s were still quite expensive, so I kept my collection on a spinning disk.
+At the time <abbr>SSD</abbr>s were still quite expensive, so I kept my library on a spinning disk.
 Optimizing disk access patterns was a fun journey.
+Reading a few kilobytes of 16k files benefits enormously from a deep IO queue, because the arm can sweep across the disk and serve many reads along the way.
 By bumping `/queue/nr_requests` in `/sys/block`,
-and reading with hundreds of threads, the IO scheduler can do a _much_ better job, and I could index 16k files in 70 seconds with a cold page cache, down from 130s before optimization.
+and reading with hundreds of threads, indexing 16k files with a cold page cache went down from 130s to 70s.

-Now I had a server that could serve my library, and I could start tracks with [rust-cast], but that’s still not a full music player.
+Now I had a server that could serve my library, and I could start tracks with [rust-cast], but that’s still not a music player.
+I needed a UI.

 [rust-cast]: https://github.com/azasypkin/rust-cast